Table of Contents

 The combination of wind and rain creates particularly hazardous conditions:

-- Side winds (crosswinds) exert a lateral force on your vehicle, requiring continuous steering corrections to maintain your lane position.
+- Side winds (also known as crosswinds) exert a lateral force on your vehicle, requiring continuous steering corrections to maintain your lane position.
 These corrections become more difficult on slippery surfaces where tires have reduced grip.

 - Wind gusts can be sudden and unpredictable, requiring quick reactions precisely when wet roads limit your vehicle’s responsiveness.